eamigo86/graphene-django-subscriptions/README.md

 In this case, the subscription request sent return a websocket message to client like this:
-*{"action": "update", "operation": "subscribe", "ok": true, "stream": "users", "error": null}* and from that moment each time than the user with id=5 get modified, you will receive a message through websocket's connection with the following format:
+*{"action": "update", "operation": "subscribe", "ok": true, "stream": "users", "error": null}* and from that moment every time the user with id = 5 is modified, you will receive a message through websocket's connection with the following format:

 ```js